Micka33/coursestovacuum/docker/README.md

 #### Accelerate things

-More then 800 jobs will be created and executed, it takes a long while.
+More than 800 jobs will be created and executed, it takes a long while.
 To increase the jobs concurrencies change [this value](https://github.com/Micka33/coursestovacuum/blob/Docker/docker/src/job_listener/listenForJobs.js#L29).

 #### Issue with the job listener